 - issue a financial penalty not exceeding £250; or

-- take other action that is both proportionate and relevant to the misconduct e.g. requiring a student to change or leave University accommodation; paying compensation for damage caused; or
+- take other action that is both proportionate and relevant to the misconduct e.g. requiring a student to change or leave University accommodation; paying compensation for damage caused; attending a relevant workshop or signing an agreement to future behaviour; or

 - make a written report to the University Secretary for action under the terms of Regulation for Students 8.1(b)(i), this report will be accompanied by full supporting documentation relating to the case